 The Department of Public Safety provides background check reports for the state.
 They provide them only to the subject, their appointed legal counsel or an authorized agent for the person.
 They do not allow public access to someone’s background report.
 Each requested copy is $15.
 Individuals can also request a “Police Certificate of Good Standing” for employers or other people who need one before providing licensing or certification.
-They process background checks through fingerprints and normal processing time is 7-15 working days.
+They process a background check in New Mexico through fingerprints and normal processing time is 7-15 working days.
 On their website, they provide information on how to handle identity theft.

 Additionally, the NM courts offer the general public access to court records and criminal cases through their Secured Odyssey Public Access (SOPA) system.
 Users must register first then they can run searches online.